 （Professor’s one-point advice）

-Tamiya's “Universal Gear" was used most often in this project.
-Since the “Universal gear" has an orthogonal two-axis rotating shaft, movements such as running + opening and closing of the mouth can be performed with a single motor.
+Tamiya's “Universal Gearbox" was used most often in this project.
+Since the “Universal Gearbox" has an orthogonal two-axis rotating shaft, movements such as running + opening and closing of the mouth can be performed with a single motor.
 I would like to thank the great Tamiya for continuing to sell goods for the few electric craft fans that exist in Japan.

 ・ The Phillips screw near the thin shaft is easy to loosen, but if you tighten it too tightly, the gear will be deformed, so it is recommended to use a spring washer to prevent it from loosening.

 ・ If the metal plate that separates the gear from the shaft is tilted toward the motor, the gear will not rotate smoothly, and if it is tilted toward the shaft, the gear may fall, so adjustment is required to the appropriate position.

 ・The metal worm gear connected to the thin orthogonal shaft is relatively soft and will wear out if an excessive load is applied.